 How to Study for the Free Response Questions on the AP Exams

-Never fear!
-You can learn plenty of strategies, tactics, and techniques that will you help you to improve your skills with these type of questions, which may include:
+You can learn plenty of strategies and tactics that will you help you to improve your skills with these type of questions, which may include:

 - Visual data displays